Illinois Route 5: Route description

 IL 5 is the main road on the north bank of the Rock River, serving the cities of Rock Island, Moline, Silvis, and Carbon Cliff.

-IL 5 begins from US 67 (11th Street) in Rock Island, traveling eastward towards the Milan Beltway.
+IL 5 begins at US 67 (11th Street) in Rock Island, traveling eastward towards the Milan Beltway.
 At this point, it travels along the limited-access road and becomes John Deere Road.
 Continuing eastward in Moline, it then meets I-74/US 6 at a cloverleaf interchange.
 After leaving Moline, it serves the Black Hawk College and the John Deere World Headquarters.
 After this, the route begins to curve northward, and is known as John Deere Expressway for the rest of the route (although most signage along the rest of the route reads Illinois 5).
 In Carbon Cliff, the route meets IL 84 and IL 92 at a parclo.
 At this point, IL 92 follows along the rest of IL 5.
 Also, the road curves northeastward, and then eastward.
 Continuing east, they then meet I-80/IL 110 at a cloverleaf interchange.
 At this point, IL 5 transitions into I-88, effectively ending IL 5, while IL 92/IL 110 travels along I-88.